Grilled Scallops & Corn Salsa

 Scallops are like the filet mignon of the sea: their velvety texture and elegant good looks belie just how easy it is to sear them up.
 Here, we’ve given them a lovely golden crust on the grill and set them on a bed of crunchy, sweet corn salsa.
 There are sun-dried tomatoes in the salsa — a new one on us — and they’re wonderfully rich and tangy, where you usually look for light and juicy.
 Between that and the creamy lime aioli, this light, sunny dish has a surprising punch and heartiness to it.

 Perhaps that’s why it’s so hard to categorize.
 Is it an appetizer, a side, or the centerpiece of a light dinner?
 It can be whatever you like.
-And though it’s easy enough for any night of the week, its breathtaking presentation makes it perfect for weekend entertaining.
-You will definitely send your guests home with a scrumptious and brag-worthy anecdote for their Monday morning meetings.
+And though it’s easy enough for any night of the week, its breathtaking presentation makes it perfect for a celebratory meal.

 Our tip: Pair this wine with Cave de Lugny Macon-Lugny Les Charmes Chardonnay.
 It’s a creamy old vine Chardonnay from southern Burgundy, and its citrus and fruits will bring out the sweetness of the scallops.